jasonpit/resume/resume.md

 - Spearheaded a cost-saving initiative migrating VIP telephony services from MegaPath to Zoom Phone by engineering hardware reconfiguration workflows, enabling full system reuse and delivering major operational savings.

-- Designed and deployed a full JAMF-based MacOps infrastructure, automating deployment, management, and security across a 600+ device macOS fleet.
+- Designed and deployed a full JAMF-based MacOps infrastructure with zero-touch provisioning, automating deployment, management, and security across a 600+ device macOS fleet.

 - Re-architected and modernized Active Directory infrastructure, improving authentication, security, and integration across cloud and on-premises systems.